FunbiOyede/DR-ReceiptGenerator/README.md

 Ismi current application which is a .NET background service(This app just logs to file every 5 minute lol) is usually deployed manually on a VM and the VM is hosted on a physical server.
 But!
 Ismi phyical server is always raided by orcs from the land of moria which leads to data loss, customer loss and security breach.

-# Objective
+# Goal

-The objective is to migrate Ismi to AWS and also come with a DR plan that can reduce recovery costs, ehnaced security and customer retentions.
+The Goal is to migrate Ismi to AWS and also come with a DR plan that can reduce recovery costs, ehnaced security and customer retentions.

 # Migration Activity

+## Objective
+1. Mirattion is be at a very low cost and very simple architure as Ismi is a small business
+2.

 # DR activity